Salvador Cienfuegos: Military career

 As a military officer, Cienfuegos experienced the actions of the Mexican Army during the students' movement and the Mexican Dirty War.
-From 1 November 1967 to 15 December 1967, he served in the 6th Infantry Battalion in the Michoacán state and was the Section Commander.
+From 1 November 1967 to 15 December 1967, he served in the 6th Infantry Battalion in the state of Michoacán and was the Section Commander.
 Later he served in the 3rd Infantry Battalion in Mexico City from 16 December 1967 to 31 August 1975 and was the commander of Company and Section departments.

 He was promoted to the rank of lieutenant on 1 November 1969, second captain on 20 November 1973 and first captain on 20 November 1976.
 He completed his bachelor's degree in military administration from the Higher School of War in 1978 and graduated as an officer of the General Staff of the Mexican Army.
 From 16 August 1978 to 15 August 1980, he served in the 27th Military Zone in the state of Guerrero and was the head of the First Section of the General Staff.

 On 20 November 1979, Cienfuegos was promoted to the rank of major.
 He was appointed as the head of the Plans Subsection of the 4th Section of the General Staff of National Defense on 16 August 1980, serving in the position till 28 February 1982.
 He was appointed as an associate professor of the Logistics and Services section at his alma mater of Higher School of War on 16 June 1983, serving in that position till 31 August.
 From 1 September 1983 to 31 December 1984, he was a professor in the Tactics and Engineering section.
 He was also promoted to the rank of lieutenant colonel on 20 November 1983.

 On 1 January 1984, Cienfuegos was appointed as the professor of the General Staff section at the Higher School of War and stayed there till 31 August.
 On 1 August, he was made a professor of the subject of Logistics and Services and also the head of the Group of the Pedagogical Area of Logistics and Services, in the Superior Course of Weapons and Services.
 He remained in those positions till 30 June 1985.
 He was also the head of the Technical Section of Research and Development from 1 March to 30 June 1985.
 He was transferred as the head of the Pedagogical Section of the Heroic Military College on 1 July 1985, staying in the position till 15 January 1986.